michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-28-net-sorting-part3.md

 -----------> TrySZSort
 {% endhighlight csharp %}

-`TrySZSort` is exposed to managed code using `InternalCall`, it is using `FCall`.On the `CLR` side it uses `FCIMPL4` macro to generate the function.[\[x\]][try-sz-sort-impl].
+`TrySZSort` is exposed to managed code using `InternalCall`, it is using `FCall`.
+On the `CLR` side it uses `FCIMPL4` macro for function generation.

 {% highlight csharp %}
 FCIMPL4(FC_BOOL_RET, ArrayHelper::TrySZSort, ArrayBase * keys, ArrayBase * items
 , UINT32 left, UINT32 right)
 {% endhighlight %}

 `4` is a number of arguments, `FC_BOOL_RET` tells the macro that this function returns `BOOL`.
-Why FCIMPL macro is needed?
+Why `FCIMPL` macro is needed?

 > Since `FCALLS` have to conform to the `Execution Engine` calling conventions and not to C calling conventions, `FCALLS`, need to be declared using special macros `(FCIMPL*)` that implement the correct calling conventions.

 It is all to do with `calling conventions`.
-It was mentiioned before that `calling convention` is like a contract but how does it work?
-As it is not a `small` topic I created a separate blog post for it.
-This will be our next part.
+It was mentioned before that `calling convention` is like a contract describing the way functions communicate using stack and registers  but how does it work?
+This will be covered in next post with a journey to the assembly code.

-[calling-conventions-mfranc]: /blog/net-sorting-part4/